micromouseonline/ares/docs/structure.md

 - Attributes:
     - m_vehicle: A pointer to the Vehicle instance.
     - m_maze: The maze in which the robot navigates.
-    - sensor_data: Stores the calculated sensor readings.
+    - vehicle_inputs: Stores the calculated sensor readings.
 - Advantages:
     - Centralized control of the simulation.
     - Manages interaction between various components (e.g., maze, sensors).